sap-tutorials/sap-build-process-automation/tutorials/spa-setup-desktop-agent/spa-setup-desktop-agent.md

     <!-- border -->![Desktop Agent Installation](enable-extension.png)

-9. If the message and question (above) do not appear, open this URL in your Google Chrome: chrome://extensions/ and enable the "SAP Intelligent RPA Extension" if it is disabled.
+9. If the message and question (above) do not appear, open this URL in your Google Chrome: chrome://extensions/ and enable the "SAP Build Process Automation Extension" if it is disabled.

     <!-- border -->![Desktop Agent Installation](chrome-extensions.png)